coljac

 The battle for an open Internet

-Posted by Colin in Internet, Opinion, Politics, Writing on January 25th, 2010 | 2 responses
+Posted by Colin on Jan 25, 2010 in Internet, Opinion, Politics, Writing | 2 comments

 Recently the trends in Internet freedom have been all bad.
 China’s censorship regime escalated dramatically over the last 12 months, with a more aggressive Golden Shield, tumultuous events in Iran and of course Australia’s own filtering plan.
 It is therefore extremely heartening to see the tough new stand on Internet freedom taken by the USA.